 The Network Meetings provide two opportunities a year for people actively involved in its networks to meet in person for one to two days.
 These network meetings always include the UVP Network and, on a targeted basis, members of other networks.
 While participation in network meetings is typically restricted to people at member institutions who are active in the network, institutions hosting network meetings are allocated part of the meeting to showcase relevant activities on their campus.
-The Spring 2017 UVP Network meeting will be held June 5-7 at University of California, Irvine.
+The Fall 2017 UVP Network meeting will be held October 4-6 at Georgia Institute of Technology.

 The biennial National Conference features invited speakers who are nationally recognized for their leadership in undergraduate education.
 The deliberations at the meeting focus on critical challenges research universities face, such as effective assessment of learning outcomes, building partnerships with stakeholders, innovative uses of technology, general educational, reform, faculty reward structures, and the science of learning.